OfficialScragg/OfficialScragg/README.md

 I am currently working on a cyber security certification(OSCP) while studying CS at university but in my spare time I want to learn by doing and gain experience.
 I am also working at university as a technical assistant to the computer science department, working on server clusters and all the services needed to keep the department up and runnning.

 ### I have experience with
-   * Python, Java, C, C++, JavaScript, TypeScript, HTML, CSS, Assembly, SQL and more...
+   * Python, Java, C/C++, Assembly, JavaScript, TypeScript, HTML, CSS,  SQL and more...
    * Django web framework
    * Node.js
    * Angular